ntanwir10/React-movie-search/README.md

 # MOVIE BROWSER

-This is movie search WebApp build using Reactjs.
+This is movie search WebApp build using Reactjs and Redux.
 I have used The Movie Database (TMDb) API movie API to fetch list of movies and display them.

 Link to TMDB's API https://www.themoviedb.org/documentation/api